leanprover/fp-lean/functional-programming-lean/src/type-classes/polymorphism.md

  * For each method, a function in the class's namespace that retrieves its implementation from an instance

 This is analogous to the way that declaring a new structure also declares accessor functions.
-The primary difference is that a structure's accessors take the structure value as an explicit argument, while the type class methods take the instance value as an instance implicit to be found automatically by Lean.
+The primary difference is that a structure's accessors take the structure value as an explicit parameter, while the type class methods take the instance value as an instance implicit to be found automatically by Lean.

-In order for Lean to find an instance, its arguments must be available.
+In order for Lean to find an instance, its parameters must be available.
-This means that each argument to the type class must be an argument to the method that occurs before the instance.
+This means that each parameter to the type class must be a parameter to the method that occurs before the instance.
-It is most convenient when these arguments are implicit, because Lean does the work of discovering their values.
+It is most convenient when these parameters are implicit, because Lean does the work of discovering their values.
 For example, `{{#example_in Examples/Classes.lean addType}}` has the type `{{#example_out Examples/Classes.lean addType}}`.
-In this case, the type argument `α` can be implicit because the arguments to `Add.add` provide information about which type the user intended.
+In this case, the type parameter `α` can be implicit because the arguments to `Add.add` provide information about which type the user intended.
 This type can then be used to search for the `Add` instance.

-In the case of `ofNat`, however, the particular `Nat` literal to be decoded does not appear as part of any other argument.
+In the case of `ofNat`, however, the particular `Nat` literal to be decoded does not appear as part of any other parameter's type.
-This means that Lean would have no information to use when attempting to figure out the implicit argument `n`.
+This means that Lean would have no information to use when attempting to figure out the implicit parameter `n`.
 The result would be a very inconvenient API.
-Thus, in these cases, Lean uses an explicit argument for the class's method.
+Thus, in these cases, Lean uses an explicit parameter for the class's method.